 To enable pupils to express positive qualities about How confident are you in yourself? themselves and others.
 Being quietly confident.
-To enable pupils to have the self-confidence to accept Roles of responsibility (Y5/6) Inspiring others praise.
-To enable pupils to develop the interpersonal skills of School council encouraging others and the cognitive skills of Prefects reflection and evaluation.
-To generate a positive, supportive atmosphere in the (Y3-6)classroom situation.
-Self-Assessment Body Language image sheet Discussion/Debate Brainstorm Build a personal profile Compliment pledge Resilience Autumn Term 2 Activity Focus Friendship slogans - Investigating special words. -encourage (Y3/4) What are the 'magic words for making understanding about different What is resilience? friends'?
+To enable pupils to have the self-confidence to accept Roles of responsibility (Y5/6) praise.
+Inspiring others To enable pupils to develop the interpersonal skills of School council encouraging others and the cognitive skills of Prefects reflection and evaluation.
+To generate a positive, supportive atmosphere in the (Y3-6) classroom situation.
+Self-Assessment Body Language image sheet Discussion/Debate Brainstorm Build a personal profile Compliment pledge Resilience Autumn Term 2 Activity Focus -encourage Friendship slogans - Investigating special words. understanding (Y3/4) What are the 'magic words for making about different What is resilience? friends'?
 (Y3/4) types of friendships.
 Who demonstrates resilience?
-Expand to investigation of dealing with problems as - assessment of How many problems are straightforward? they arise.
-(Y5/6)themselves and what What is more important the problem or the solution?
-Anne Frank - case study looking at resilience and What do you do when things go wrong? they can offer as a friendship issues.
+Expand to investigation of dealing with problems as there arise $O(5/C)$ - assessment of themselves and what How many problems are straightforward? they arise.
+(Y5/6) What is more important the problem or the solution?
+Anne Frank - case study looking at resilience and friendship issues. they can offer as a friend What do you do when things go wrong?
 How have you been resilient this term?
-Thailand - trapped boys in water filled cave - rescue friend Coronavirus pandemic - need to keep going, to -awareness of ways in which people can Discussion of the word and what it means. follow rules, to accept responsibility for keeping show that they care Stories and characters that show resilience. themselves and others safe. about each other.
+Thailand - trapped boys in water filled cave - rescue -awareness of ways 110w nuve you been resilient this term?
+Coronavirus pandemic - need to keep going, to in which people can Discussion of the word and what it means. follow rules, to accept responsibility for keeping show that they care Stories and characters that show resilience. themselves and others safe. about each other.
 Real life examples of resilience.
-Profiles of good/bad friends (Y3-6)
+Profiles of good/bad friends (Y3-6) about cach other.
+1 1011105 01 g000/0au 11101105 (1 3-0)